sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 All what is needed is installation of a NewRelic Agent on the server.
 Dependencies detection and metering works out of the box, and it is the easiest tool to setup.
 Even browser monitoring doesn't require any additional code.

+One last thing, and it may be subjective.
+I have the impression that after installing NewRelic agent on the server it slowed a bit.
+It may be due to the fact that Application Insights is also running on it, or that my machine is just slow as it is.

+To sum up - NewRelic is a powerfull beast.

 **The good**

 - out of the box monitoring of .NET,Ruby, Node.js, PHP, Java, Python and Go applications